juniormayhe/Scripts/grafana/readme.md

 # Grafana

-## Install local grafana docker image
+## Container installation with graphite and grafana docker images
 ```
+docker run -d --name graphite --restart=always -p 80:80 -p 2003-2004:2003-2004 -p 2023-2024:2023-2024 -p 8125:8125/udp -p 8126:8126 graphiteapp/graphite-statsd
 docker run -d --name=grafana -p 3000:3000 grafana/grafana
 ```

+### Test graphite login

+Go to http://localhost:81/ with credentials root/root

+To add user or change users permissions go to http://localhost:81/admin/auth/user/

+### Test grafana login

-## Login to local grafana with user pass admin/admin
+Login to local grafana with user pass admin/admin

 http://localhost:3000/login

-## Adding a Graphite data source to Grafana
+### Setup grafana Settings

+- Go to Configuration icon > Data sources > Add new datasource
+- In HTTP > Url enter your IP:port where graphite is running.
+Do not enter localhost or 127.0.0.1 since grafana container has no graphite process running within is own container.
+- Click on Save & Test button

+## Installing Graphite on Linux host

-Graphite stores and visualizes metrics / time-series data to track the performance of their websites, applications, business services, and networked servers.
+Graphite stores time-series data to track the performance of their websites, applications, business services, and networked servers.
+It can visualize metrics in a simple way and not as sophisticated as grafana does.

 It has two modules, graphite-web (frontend) and graphite-carbon (backend to collect metrics)

-### on linux
-update packages
+### Update packages
 ```
 sudo apt-get update
 sudo apt-get-upgrade
 sudo reboot
 ```

-install graphite
+### Install graphite
 ```
 sudo apt-get install graphite-web graphite-carbon
 sudo apt-get install apache2
 ```

-install dependencies.
+### Install dependencies

 Graphite web is a WSGI script (specification for mapping webserver and graphite-web python web app)
 ```
 sudo apt-get install libapache2-mod-wsgi
 ```

-configure Graphite settings
+### Configure Graphite settings
 ```
 vi /etc/graphite/local_settings.py
 ```